 The country was able to maintain relatively steady production despite the impact of heavy rainfall and Cyclone Debbie, one of the worst cyclones to hit Queensland in recent history.
 Looking forward, Australia’s Department of Industry, Innovation and Science has forecasted that domestic copper exports will increase by 15 percent on the back of higher production in the next two years.

 Mine production: 850,000 MT

-  The resumption has many market watchers hoping for high production numbers in 2018, with the CFO predicting that the mine will put out 150,000 tonnes of copper this year and 300,000 tonnes in 2019.
-That will be a large contribution to the Congo’s overall numbers for the year.
+The resumption has many market watchers hoping for high copper production numbers in 2018, with Glencore’s CFO predicting that the mine will put out 150,000 tonnes of copper this year and 300,000 tonnes in 2019.
+That would be a large contribution to the Congo’s overall numbers for the year.

 Mine production: 755,000 MT

 Zambia’s copper production declined a little in 2017, with most citing lower production at the Konkola copper mine, owned by a subsidiary of Vedanta Resources (LSE:VED).
 The cause for the fall in production at Konkola is thought to be lower-grade ores.